Arkanserpeton

 Arkanserpeton is an extinct genus of dissorophoid temnospondyl represented by a fragmentary isolated femur and an isolated neural arch.
+The specimens were reported from a semianthracite coal bed from the Paris Shale.
+The names Paris Shale and Fort Smith Formation were abandoned, and the rocks that make up this section were placed in the Savanna Formation.
 It is not considered to be sufficiently diagnostic and was designated as a nomen dubium by Schoch & Milner (2014).